PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 We will use an online "text editor" for editing the text based code (Go to Notes, in the "Week - 0" folder for definitions).
 We will use an online text editor to

-Open [this link](https://replit.com/) to go to the online text editor we will use, this way
+Open [this link](https://replit.com/) to go to the online text editor we will use, this way you don't have to download anything.

-And click the "Start Coding" button.
+Then click the "Start Coding" button.

 ![start coding](/Assets/start_coding.png)